anubhavpgit/anubhavpgit.github.io/content/current.md

 July starts with a trip back home to India until the fall. *[Ratha Jaatra](https://en.wikipedia.org/wiki/Ratha_Yatra_(Puri))*, the chariot festival in Puri is the one event I try hard to make it to every year.
 This month marks the end of a whole year of my life in the US.
 Feels happy nostalgic and contentment; eudaimonic in ways, looking back at all that I have achieved so far, having made a whole year, alone as a an adult in the US.
 I moved here back in August 2024, and it feels like all of that was a month ago.

 Taking a break from the project-building phase was a mindful call.
 I spend most of my energy on actual work, focusing on my internships.
-Currently working with distributed computing - scaling, maintaining, deploying, and managing the video generation service at Hollywood.
+Currently working with distributed computing - scaling, maintaining, deploying, and managing the video generation app at Hollywood.
 The aim would be to keep hunting for technical founding staff/ founding engineer roles for when I graduate, which will probably be at the end of this semester/ year.
 Excited for what's next.

 ###### June